SwissalpS/minetest_drawers/doc/contribute.md

 Drawer Controller
 ------------------
 * [ ] tested that does not include cabinets belonging to other players to network
+* [ ] tested that can't access cabinets that are no longer connected
+* [ ] tested that index is destroyed or updated when controller has been jumped with jumpdrive

 Drawer Controller Digiline
 -----------------------------